KUL-RSDA/AquaCrop/README.md

 ## LIS integration

-The distribution of AquaCrop v7.0 and higher versions within NASA's LIS is currently being reviewed and will be accessible after approval of an upcoming pull request to NASA via the [LIS GitHub page](https://github.com/NASA-LIS/LISF).
+The distribution of AquaCrop v7.2 within NASA's LIS is available via the [LIS GitHub page](https://github.com/NASA-LIS/LISF).

 ## Citation

 A wide range of publications is available to refer to AquaCrop in the GUI or standalone version.
 The users can refer to any publication of their choice, when using these AquaCrop assets.

 In case the open source code of AquaCrop (from v7.0 onwards) is used, please refer to one of the following papers, covering precursory work in preparation for the open source release.
-Publications using AquaCrop v7.0 and higher versions in NASA's LIS will be added for reference as soon as they become available.
 * de Roos, S., De Lannoy, G.J.M., Raes, D. (2021).
 Performance analysis of regional AquaCrop (v6.1) biomass and surface soil moisture simulations using satellite and in situ observations.
 Geoscientific Model Development, 14(12), 7309-7328, 10.5194/gmd-14-7309-2021.
 * Busschaert, L., de Roos, S., Thiery, W., Raes, D., De Lannoy, G.J.M.
 (2022).
 Net irrigation requirement under different climate scenarios using AquaCrop over Europe.
 Hydrology and Earth System Sciences, 26, 3731–3752, 10.5194/hess-26-3731-2022.

+When using AquaCrop v7.2 and higher versions in NASA's LIS, please refer to:
+* Busschaert, L., Bechtold, M., Modanesi, S., Massari, C., Raes, D., Kumar, S., De Lannoy, G.J.M.
+(2025).
+Modeling irrigation and land surface dynamics: comparing AquaCrop and Noah-MP over the Po Valley, Hydrology and Earth System Sciences, in review.
+* De Lannoy, G., Busschaert, L., Bechtold, M., Lanfranco, N., de Roos, S., Heyvaert, Z., Mortelmans, J., Scherrer, S., Van den Bossche, M., Kumar, S., Mocko, D., Kemp, E., Heng, L., Steduto, P., Raes, D. (2025).
+Advancing Crop Modeling and Data Assimilation Using AquaCrop v7.2 in NASA’s Land Information System Framework v7.5.
+Geoscientific Model Development, in review.